 Artificial Intelligence is no longer a figment of the future or a mere buzzword.
 By one estimate, AI has already contributed over $2 trillion to global GDP, and could contribute as much as $15.7 trillion by 2030.
 AI is also one of the fastest growing sectors for our client base, and raises critical IP, privacy, and other legal issues at every phase of implementation and development.
 From data collection and database maintenance, to deep learning and neural networks, to protecting AI’s insights and creative byproducts, AI presents cutting-edge issues in patent, trade secret, copyright, products liability, and privacy law.

 No firm is better equipped to handle these issues than Quinn Emanuel.
 We have long worked with AI-focused tech companies such as NVIDIA, Google/Waymo, Qualcomm, Samsung, Primer, SoundHound, OpenAI, and X Corp (formerly known as Twitter) to adeptly navigate the legal landscape, and have had great success safeguarding their most valuable investments and innovations.
-For example, we recently represented Waymo in its historic case against Uber involving the misappropriation of trade secrets relating to Waymo’s AI and LIDAR technology for autonomous driving.
+For example, we represented Waymo in its historic case against Uber involving the misappropriation of trade secrets relating to Waymo’s AI and LIDAR technology for autonomous driving.
 And we currently represent OpenAI and X in other AI-related matters.

 Our AI practice group features a global team of top trial attorneys, many with technical degrees.
 All told, we have over 100 attorneys with technical degrees at our firm who specialize in IP matters, including many dozens with computer science and electrical engineering degrees.
-Our AI group spans AI hotbeds across the U.S. (San Francisco, Silicon Valley, Seattle, New York, Boston, Los Angeles, Chicago, Washington DC, Texas) throughout Europe (Germany, London, Paris, Belgium) and Asia (China, Japan, Hong Kong).
+Our AI group spans AI hotbeds across the U.S. (San Francisco, Silicon Valley, Seattle, New York, Boston, Los Angeles, Chicago, Washington DC, Texas, Miami) throughout Europe (Germany, London, Paris, Belgium) and Asia (China, Japan, Hong Kong, Singapore).
 This global scope allows us to advise today’s leading tech companies as they navigate AI’s ever-shifting legal and regulatory terrain worldwide.

 We have successfully advised and represented numerous companies in the artificial intelligence space: